santistebanc/autocomplete-react/README.md

  All Props are Optional

-#### `data: Array | Function`
+#### `data: Array | Function( query: String)`
 Property containing the data that will be used to populate the suggestions list of the autocomplete.
+If a Function is used, it will be passed a `query` String containing the input of the user.

-The data prop can be in either one of these configurations:
+The `data` prop can be in either one of these configurations:

 #### data as simple static Array